hipe/tmx/lib/skylab/headless/doc/issues/141-the-real-deal-with-expression-agents.md

 # the real deal with expression agents :[#141]

+(the central document node for expression agents is [#fa-052]. this documnt is part of a related narrative, and is largely historical).

 ..picking up from where we left off in [#064] the CLI action core instance methods narrative: